Snowfork/snowbridge/docs/markdown/using-snowchain/building-with-snowbridge/xcm-for-assets.md

 The following scenarios highlight the various kinds of asset transfers supported by our parachain.

-### Transfer pETH from the reserve parachain to another parachain <!-- omit in toc -->
+### Transfer SnowETH from the reserve parachain to another parachain <!-- omit in toc -->

-In this example, Alice wants to transfer 21 pETH to Bob on another parachain.
+In this example, Alice wants to transfer 21 SnowETH to Bob on another parachain.

 Parties:

-- H: Home chain (Ethereum Bridge)
+- H: Home chain (Snowfork parachain)
 - D: Destination chain

 Effects:

-1. H will withdraw 21 pETH from Alice's local account.
+1. H will withdraw 21 SnowETH from Alice's local account.
-2. The sovereign account of D on H will be credited with 21 pETH.
+2. The sovereign account of D on H will be credited with 21 SnowETH.
-3. D will mint 21 pETH into Bob's account.
+3. D will mint 21 SnowETH into Bob's account.

 Example Message:

 ```rust
 Xcm::WithdrawAsset {
   assets: vec![MultiAsset::ConcreteFungible {